alex-bellon/wikipedia/wikipedia.md

 [Cold War playground equipment](https://en.wikipedia.org/wiki/Cold_War_playground_equipment) - was intended to foster children's curiosity and excitement about the Space Race.
 It was installed during the Cold War in both communist and capitalist countries.

 [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.

+[Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.

 [Lost work](https://en.wikipedia.org/wiki/Lost_work) - a document, literary work, or piece of multimedia produced some time in the past, of which no surviving copies are known to exist.